-Having an X-ray performed at the dentist can sound like a scary experience that is indicative of something being wrong with your mouth.
-In reality, dental X-rays are a regular part of basic dental maintenance that can help your general dentist identify and treat minor oral health concerns before they progress into more serious ones.
-Dental X-rays are quick, painless, and, most importantly, safe for most people, including children.
-Here's what you should know about how dental X-rays could benefit your long-term oral health before scheduling your next routine dental exam with the trusted team at Carraway Family and Cosmetic Dentistry.
+Dental X-rays can sound like a scary experience indicative of something wrong with your mouth.
+In reality, dental X-rays are a regular part of basic dental maintenance that can help your dentist identify and treat minor oral health concerns before they progress into more serious ones.
+Dental X-rays in our Greer, SC office are quick, painless, and, most importantly, safe for most people, including children.
+Before scheduling your next routine dental exam with the trusted Carraway Family and Cosmetic Dentistry team, you should know how dental X-rays could benefit your long-term oral health.

 What Do Dental X-Rays Show?

-Having a dental X-ray performed during your bi-annual check-up may seem a bit unnecessary, but the truth is dental X-rays are a common procedure that is essential to preventing and treating both minor and extensive oral health concerns.
+A dental X-ray during your bi-annual check-up may seem a bit unnecessary.
+However, dental X-rays are a common procedure that is essential to preventing and treating both minor and extensive oral health concerns.
 Dental X-rays, also known as radiographs, are images captured with low levels of radiation to show the dentist what is happening beneath the surface of your teeth and gums.
-They are a critical step in properly diagnosing many dental diseases, including tooth decay, periodontal disease, and impacted teeth.
+They are critical in properly diagnosing many dental diseases, including tooth decay, periodontal disease, and impacted teeth.

 For children, dental X-rays help the dentist have a clear look at:

 - The development of cavities